Other Articles from Millicent Muigai

 - Brikicho: This was a version of hide and seek that involved kids shouting “brikicho, bantura” and kids dispersed into different hiding places trying to stay hidden for as long as possible.

 - Draughts: this was primarily “chess for dummies”, though it required serious skill to ensure that you entrapped your opponent at your earliest convenience.
-All it needed was a carboard square with a coloured grid carefully marked onto it with a ruler and a biro pen.
-We used bottletops for pawns.
+All it needed was a cardboard square with a coloured grid carefully marked onto it with a ruler and a biro pen.
+We used bottle tops for pawns.

 - Bano: this was a game that involved marbles, and dusty ground level enough to smoothly put your marbles into designated holes.
 Keen visual-spatial intelligence and mathematical genius were must-haves in this game.

 - 3 sticks: nowadays known as “hop-step-and-jump”, this game tested the limits of your ascension into the skies, only to land where your little feet could carry you.
 We referred to the people that jumped the furthest as “daddy longlegs” (like the spider)